alexaibio/teaching_content/Transformers/attention.md

 A nice way to calculase all pairwise similarities at once for all words is to multiply the whole embedding matrix by itself.

-In attention paradigm those two matrices are called **K (keyes)** and **Q (queries)** but in fact it is the same matrix.
+In attention paradigm those two matrices are called **K (keyes)** and **Q (queries)** but in fact they are the same matrices.

 I can speculate that the idea behind this names was like we call every word a Key and Query it with every word for similarity, but this is just a speculation

 So, we can nicely write this matrix multiplication as

 Q*K^T

-or vizualize it as follows
+or vizualize it as follows to have a pairwise similrity matrx among all words in our sentence
 ![Pairwise similarity matrix](img/pairwise.png)